Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: EXPERIMENT SETUP

 \section{EXPERIMENT SETUP}

 The target TurtleBot follows a road network, which is modeled as a Markov chain.
-As shown in Figure \ref{fig:road_network}, each node from A to D corresponds to some landmarks, and the target can move from one node to another based on the transitioning probability, denoted in the edges in the Figure.
+As shown in Figure \ref{fig:road_network} the target can move from one node to another based on the transitioning probability, denoted in the edges in the Figure.
 This Markov chain-like road network model is unknown to the agent, and therefore, learned using the DMMN (Section \ref{ssec:mml}).
-Figure \ref{fig:road_network} also shows the dimensions of the road network and where the occlusion is located.
-Note that the occlusion is located in node A where the stochastic decision of the next node takes place.
+Figure \ref{fig:road_network} shows the dimensions of the road network and where the occlusion is located.
+Note that there are two occlusions, one between node B and C and one in node A where one of the two stochastic decisions takes place.

-This work is validated on hardware platforms at the Autonomous Vehicles Lab (AVL) located at the UF REEF.
-A 11m x 5.5m flight space equipped with a motion capture system with 12 cameras is used to validate the true positions of the agent and target vehicles.
-The TurtleBot is equipped with an Intel NUC7i7 computer and programmed to follow the road network.
-The quadcopter (Figure \ref{fig:hardware}) also has a NUC7i7 receiving the velocity commands from a computer running the particle filter along with the NN for predicting next target states, and the information-driven guidance.
-To be able to compute the filter with the NN, and the information-driven guidance in real time, they are run at 3 Hz and 2.5 Hz respectively.
-To localize itself and track the desired positions, the quadcopter computer runs the REEF Estimator and REEF Control \cite{ramos_reef_2019} as well as a DNN adaptive portion of the controller that reduces disturbances, based on \cite{sunLyapunov9337905}.
-Before the hardware experiments, the implemented algorithms are tested in the Gazebo simulator (Figure \ref{fig:gazebo_sim}), which is available as open-sourced code$^1$.
+This work is validated on hardware platforms at the Autonomous Vehicles Lab (AVL) located at the UF REEF, which houses a motion capture system with used to validate the true positions of the agent and target vehicles.
+The quadcopter is equipped with a NUC7i7 receiving the velocity commands from a computer running the particle filter along with the NN for predicting next target states, and the information-driven guidance.
+To be able to compute the filter with the DMMN, and the information-driven guidance in real time, they are run at 3 Hz and 2.5 Hz respectively.
+To localize itself and track the desired positions, the quadcopter computer runs the REEF Estimator and REEF Control \cite{ramos_reef_2019} as well as a DNN adaptive portion of the controller that reduces disturbances \cite{Lamb2023DeepNA}.
+The first results are 10 runs in simulation (Figure \ref{fig:gazebo_sim}) to compare estimation performance, and 3 runs in hardware (Figure \ref{fig:hardware}) to compare guidance performance.
 The hyper-parameters chosen in the simulation and in hardware are shown in Table \ref{tab:parameters}.
+We find that $K=4$ is appropriate for our setup because the future horizon depends on the ability of the agent to follow the goals and longer horizons resulted in the target being outside of FOV.